RidloGhifary/file-tree-generator/README.md

 ## Contributing

 I genuinely believe that collaboration is key in development, so I welcome any contributions or feedback from fellow developers who are interested in this project.
 Your insights could help make this extension even better!
 Additionally, I believe this project has a lot of potential for future features, and I would love to see it evolve with the help of the community.

+## Issues and Feedback

+If you encounter any issues or have suggestions for improvement, feel free to open an issue on the GitHub repository or leave a review on the Visual Studio Code Marketplace.

 ## License